jaiacouc/lomodoro/README.md

 ## Usage

 - This app is avalible to the public for use
-- Feel free to use this project as a example for your and any suggestions would be great!
+- Feel free to use this project as a example for yours and any suggestions would be great!

 ## Project Status